 Casey said it was another three or four days before David and Betje could be coaxed from their hiding place.
 They had lived in fear for such a long time that they wanted to be absolutely sure the Germans weren’t coming back.
 When they finally emerged, they were reunited with their little girls, whom they hadn’t seen for two years.

 And the people of Nijverdal helped them make a fresh start.
 The family returned to their old home.
-The Canadians gave them some surplus army clothing and blankets to sell, and that is how they reopened the clothing business.
+The Canadian Army gave them some surplus army clothing and blankets to sell, and they reopened the clothing business.

 The four members of the Samuel family were the only Jews from Nijverdal who survived.
 The other ten families all died in Nazi concentration camps.